#History #WWII #ColdWar #BerlinWalks

 Führerbunker Site

-Now a residential courtyard and parking area near the intersection of In den Ministergärten and Gertrud-Kolmar-Straße, this unmarked site marks where Hitler's underground bunker complex was located.
-According to BerlinWanderlust's historical documentation, the bunker was demolished by East German authorities in 1988-1989, with only a single information panel installed in 2006.
+Now a residential courtyard near In den Ministergärten and Gertrud-Kolmar-Straße, this unmarked site marks where Hitler's underground bunker complex was located.
+The bunker was demolished by East German authorities in 1988–1989, with only a single information panel installed in 2006.

 Source: Berlin State Archives, verified Jan 2025